ANPayeras/react-native-challenge/README.md

 6 - Then in the tab that was be opened before we have to press on 'Run on Android device/emulator', this will be open the project in te virtual device.

 For more detail see the video in the folder assets/react-native-challenge-app.mp4.
+In it I show how the app works, navigating between images with buttons, and storing the last position that we have seen, so when we restore the app shows that image.